Skip to main content Skip to navigation

 • Collect evidence of meeting basic academic skills:

-• If you have taken the SAT, ACT, or West-B in all three subject areas (reading, math, and writing), gather your official test results.
+• If you have taken the SAT, ACT, or West-B in all three subject areas (reading, math, and writing), gather your official test results and send to WSU.

-• If you took the SAT or ACT before writing subject tests, take the West-B writing test and include your results.
+• If you took the SAT or ACT before writing subject tests, take the West-B writing test and send your results to WSU.

 • Secondary applicants only: If you do not hold a BA or BS in the content area that you want to teach, submit your unofficial transcript(s) and a self-evaluation form.
 This will help us identify potential coursework deficiencies.